| If you're seriously considering rebuilding your old carburetor

 manual, BUY ONE.
 It's the best money you'll ever spend on your car.

 They pop up on eBay all the time for ~$15.
+Before you start tuning your carburetor, there's a common

 misunderstanding that needs to be addressed: the "idle screws" on the